readthedocs-fr/notions/python/starter_kit/en/START_WELL.md

-# Starting off right with Python
+# Starting Off Right with Python

 Programming is a very interesting, lucrative and vast domain.
 Choosing Python as a first language is really often a judicious choice for many reasons.

 Here are some of them:
 - Python has a very simple syntax, that permits to get compact and readable codes ;
-- Python is very complete.
+- Python is very rich.
 Concretely, we can do a huge amount of things with it.
 From AI, to the Web backend, to its usage in scientific domains... the list goes on ;
 - The language has a huge community of developers with a lot of resources, and some of its functionalities make the learning process easier for beginners.
 One example is that the language does not enforce the usage of `;` after each instruction.

-### Some good resources to get started
+### Some Good Resources to get started

 > On the Internet, lots of tutorials/courses to learn development exist, except that many
-> of them are bad because they teach you bad obsolete practices. - [learndev.info](https://www.learndev.info/en)
+> of them are bad because they teach you bad or obsolete practices. - [learndev.info](https://www.learndev.info/en)

 In fact, the resources available on the Internet are not always relevant or up-to-date.
-As a solution to solve this issue [learndev.info](https://www.learndev.info/en) was created, aiming to offer adapted and relevant courses, such as the course of **[ TODO ]**.
+As a solution to solve this issue, [learndev.info](https://www.learndev.info/en) was created, aiming to offer adapted and relevant courses, such as the course of **[ TODO ]**.

-### Mistakes not to do when you begin
+### Mistakes Not to Do When You Begin

-Many people begin programming with the idea that it is not necessarily complicated, and they can quickly start very big projects without the need to acquire the bases.
+Many people begin programming with the idea that it is not necessarily complicated, thinking they can quickly start very big projects without the need to acquire the basics.
 Well, that is mostly a big mistake.

 In fact, when it comes to learning a language (whether it is Python or another), things need to be done carefully.
 You should not try to drive a car before learning to do it.
-And yet, unfortunately a lot of Python beginners get to work with libraries that are way too much complicated for them, like `Pygame`, `Tkinter` or such as `discord.py` and whose usage require notions such as the Object Oriented Programming, error handling, decorators or even manipulation of threads/async.
+And yet, unfortunately a lot of Python beginners get to work with libraries that are way too complicated for them, like `Pygame`, `Tkinter` or `discord.py` and whose usage require notions such as the Object Oriented Programming, error handling, decorators or even manipulation of threads/async.

 If you do not know what a function or an object is, or can not manipulate `for` and `while` loops,